 Clackamas County Land Use Permit Applications – this link is not specific to Beavercreek, but you can search for any land use permit application here.
 Join monthly Hamlet meetings to stay apprised of land use pertinent to our area, and express your sentiments to the planning staff.

-Clackamas County Land Use Hearings – if a land use applications receive opposition, a public hearing will be scheduled.
+Clackamas County Land Use Hearings – if a land use application receives opposition, a public hearing will be scheduled.
 This link is not specific to Beavercreek, but you can search for any land use public hearing here.

 Citizen Involvement Guide